By Molly J. Anderson-Childers | Updated June 9, 2018

 I first became acquainted with author Cathy Yardley when I picked up her book, Will Write for Shoes: How To Write a Chick Lit Novel, at the local library.
 A few weeks and a hefty overdue fine later, I had started working on my own Chick Lit novel, inspired by this fresh how-to guide.
 I also ordered a copy of the book from my local bookshop, reasoning that such a valuable tool should be kept close at hand.

 I contacted Cathy, told her about my new novel, and thanked her for bringing Will Write for Shoes to the public eye.
-I also asked if she'd be interested in giving me an exclusive interview for my readers here at Creativity Portal.
-To my delight, she agreed.
+I also asked if she'd be interested in giving me an exclusive interview for Creativity Portal, and to my delight, she agreed.
 Author of Surf Girl School, L.A.
 Woman, The Driven Snowe, and other novels, this busy and successful gal has a lot to say!
-Thanks for joining us, Cathy!

-Q: Can you define Chick Lit?
+Q: Define Chick Lit.
 What differentiates Chick Lit from traditional women's fiction?

 A: Chick Lit is a subset of traditional women's fiction, I think.
 I define Chick Lit as a "coming-of-age" or "coming-of-consciousness" story, with at least one woman protagonist, written in a humorous and often upbeat tone.

 Q: Your book, Will Write for Shoes, is an amazing resource.
 What inspired you to create a how-to book for writers?